everx-labs/ever-cli/README.md

 `--now <NOW>`                       Now timestamp (in milliseconds) for execution.
 If not set it is equal to the current timestamp.

 ARGUMENTS:

-`<address_or_path>`                       Contract address or path the file with saved contract state if corresponding flag is used.

 `<message_in_base64_or_path_to_file>`     Message in Base64 or path to fil with message.